paulstancliffe/Project-Disaster-Response-Pipeline/README.md

     DisasterResponse database created by the scipt.

-   - Inside the models folder is the work related to the Machine Learning pipeline, and includes the original ML Jupyter notebook, the python script derived from the notebook in train_classifier.py and the final trained model saved as a pickle file in classifier.pkl.
+   - Inside the models folder is the work related to the Machine Learning pipeline, and includes the original ML Jupyter notebook, the python script derived from the notebook in train_classifier.py.
+The final trained model output saved as a pickle file called classifier.pkl is not included in the repository due to size restrictions.

    - Inside the app folder is the web app with the python script to run the app called run.py and then a template folder containing the two front-end html files master.html and go.html.